14. Appendices

 14.1.3.
 Creating a jpa user and a jpa database

-Launch the DBMS as described above, then the administration application [1] via the menu below:
+Let's launch the SGBD as shown above, then the administration application [1] via the menu below:

-- in [1]: log in to SQL Server as a Windows administrator
+- in [1]: connect to SQL Server as adirector Windows

-- in [3]: we enable mixed mode for connecting to the server: either with a Windows login (a Windows user) or with a SQL Server login (an account defined within SQL Server, independent of any Windows account).
+- in [3]: a mixed mode of connection to the server is authorized: either with a windows login (a windows user), or with a SQL Server login (an account defined within SQL Server, independent of any windows account).

 - in [5]: the login

-- in [8]: the user jpa will have permission to create databases
+- in [8]: the user jpa will have the right to create databases

 - in [9]: the user jpa was created